peterson-dev/itunes-search/README.md

 ## Resources
 - [API documents](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)

 **NOTE**: The iTunes API can be a little flaky when it comes to returning CORS headers.
 These headers are necessary for Ajax to work correctly.
 I have replaced `https://itunes.apple.com/` in the API URL with `https://itunes-api-proxy.glitch.me/`.
-Proxy credit to [Clinton Dreisbach](https://github.com/cndreisbach)
+Proxy credit to [Clint](https://github.com/cndreisbach)